razzius/fish-functions/README.md

 Automatic recursive copy for directories.
 Rather than only copying the files from a directory, copies the directory itself.

+Also uses -i flag by default, which will warn you if a copy would overwrite a destination file.

 Example:

 ```